 "There's a new Early Access survival game out," someone will say during a PC Gamer staff meeting.
 I no longer need to wait for all heads to turn to me.
 I already know it's coming.
 I simply answer, through a false smile and gritted teeth: "I'll check it out."

 It's not that I don't like survival games.
 I kinda do!
-Even the crummy ones usually have something good about them, and there are several I like a lot and have put hundreds of hours into.
+Even the crummy ones usually have something good about them, and there are lots of great survival games on PC (opens in new tab) I've have put hundreds of hours into.
 But survival games always begin the same way: You have nothing and you need everything and there are trees.
 Trees are the first step on the path to survival, and those trees must be chopped, and even when you finally have everything there are still trees and you will still be chopping those trees, forever.

 I have grown to hate chopping trees.
 I dread it.
 I loathe it.
 There is no good tree chopping in games, only slightly different levels of bad.
 Here are their rankings, from worst to least-worst.